About the Center for Deep Optical Imaging

 Announcements

-Our lab is actively recruiting graduate students and postdoctoral researchers interested in the fields of deep imaging, computational imaging with machine learning and deep learning, and optical computing.
+Our center is actively recruiting graduate students and postdoctoral researchers interested in optical microscopy, deep optical imaging, computational imaging with machine learning/deep learning, and optical computing.
+We are also open to undergraduate internship applicants, not only from the Department of Physics at Korea University but also from other universities and departments.
 Interested individuals are encouraged to contact us at wonshik@korea.ac.kr.

 Phone. +82-2-3290-3118